 The most commonly used Nevada bills of sale include a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-No, but you do need the title signed over to your name.
-According to the Department of Motor Vehicles for the State of Nevada, you'll need the title or a security agreement from a financial institution, proof of insurance, you may need an emission vehicle inspection report, you may need a VIN inspection, and a completed Application for Vehicle Registration (VP 222).
-It’s important to note that the name on the insurance must match how it is listed on the title and registration information.
+No. However, you do need the title signed over to your name.
+According to the Department of Motor Vehicles (DMV) for the State of Nevada, you'll need the following documents to register a motor vehicle: title or a security agreement from a financial institution, proof of insurance, you may need a Nevada emission vehicle inspection report, a VIN inspection, and a completed Application for Vehicle Registration (VP 222).
+(A fillable PDF is available on the Nevada DMV website).
+The name on the insurance must match how it is listed on the title and registration information.
 Nevada does not accept out of state insurance.
-You should be prepared to pay your associated fees.
+You should be prepared to pay the required fees.
 Nevada provides a fee estimator.

-Yes, a Nevada bill of sale is required to register a boat.
+Yes.
+A Nevada bill of sale is required to register a boat.
 According to the Nevada Department of Wildlife, a Nevada bill of sale acts as proof of ownership.
 You'll also need proof that you paid sales tax unless the sale is considered a casual sale.
 To learn more about a casual sale, you're encouraged to contact the Department of Taxation.
 You'll also need to present the Manufacturer's Statement of Origin, previous registration, and your social security number.
-You should be prepared to pay your registration fees.
+Be prepared to pay your registration fees.

 No. A Nevada bill of sale is not required to register a gun.
 Guns are not registered in the State of Nevada.